benmaher12/raspberrypi/README.md

 ![image1](./images/emailgrab.png)

-Today we worked remotely from home.
+Today we worked remotely from home and did voice and video calls over Microsoft Teams.
+We shared screens to help us troubleshoot issues.
 I completed module 1 of the pluralsight hardware fundamentals course.
 We tried to connect remotely to the raspberry pi device.
 We looked at options around proxies and firewalls and port forwarding but they proved a bit too complicated.
 We came upon a solution upon VNC.
 It is pre installed on the raspberry pi.
 We enabled VNC server.

 ![image1](./images/raspberrypi-4.jpeg)